dferes/UTubeAPI/README.md

       ]
     }

-#### Get a list of all videos matching one of the optional filter term: username
+#### Get a list of all videos matching the optional filter term: username

 #### Request